Posts

 In Feng Shui, water elements (such as sinks and dishwashers) and fire elements (like stoves and ovens) should be far apart, as they create conflict.

-If you can’t separate them, introduce an earth element as a mediator: a ceramic countertop, a wooden cutting board, or even a decorative object that symbolically acts as a buffer.
+If you can’t separate them, introduce an earth element, a ceramic countertop, a wooden cutting board, or even a decorative object that symbolically acts as a buffer.

 Cleanliness and order are essential.